 Sinefa was found to be very easy to install and use.
 The 2 minute demo provided enough to get an initial understanding of what it is about.
 All the things needed to manage a network are within the product.

 There was some capex requirement (with the purchase of the hardware probes) but compared to the alternatives the choice was easy - it is half the price.
 The opex component is very affordable and attractive too.

-Another factor in decision- making was the ability to profile the Company’s own internet services and keep its suppliers accountable.
+Another factor in decision-making was the ability to profile Wavin’s own internet services and keep its suppliers accountable.

 SAP now has guaranteed bandwidth meaning forklifts and trucks don’t have to wait anymore because terminals are not responding.
 The problems with backups and windows have been solved.
 The Telnet link has been shaped to prioritize and protect its bandwidth and now the performance issues are gone.
 Sinefa has solved multiple problems in the WAN and provided insight on where the problems were coming from, which was not previously possible.

 A lot of time and frustration has been saved and the business is more productive.
 There are less service desk calls, therefore technical staff can focus on other matters.
 There has been a decrease of 20% in critical incidents tickets to the NOC and, for example, a site of 200 people can now use critical applications reliably and consistently which they previously couldn’t.
-There is potential to delay or eliminate bandwidth upgrades of links and the Sinefa Utilization screen allows proper sizing according to bandwidth usage.
-It has been possible to either save or avoid costs in many areas.
+There is potential to increase the number of services utilising the network without the need to increase bandwidth.

 The bandwidth control feature allows the organization to customize the shaping policies.
 This is an attractive feature as some sites have marketing personnel who need certain apps, while other sites are heavy SAP users.

 The network manager is finding most benefit from the utilization feature; being able to zoom in and drill down on what happened.
 They consider the amount of control they now have is excellent.